exohood/exohood/README.md

 ![Title](image.png)

-# Exohood Protocol
+# Exohood Labs

-- Exohood is an open source protocol on github that generates value for the decentralized ecosystem through building applications, games, services and solutions.
+- Exohood is an open-source software platform on GitHub that leverages blockchain technology, AI, VR, and tools to generate value within a dynamic network.
+It empowers the development of innovative applications, games, services, and solutions, fostering collaboration and driving the evolution of the interconnected network.

 # How Exohood Works?

 - Exohood is an organization represented by rules encoded as a transparent computer program, controlled by the organization members, and not influenced by a central government.
-A DAO's financial transaction record and program rules are maintained on a blockchain.

 # How to start build?